s-r-e-e-r-a-j/NetRaptor/README.md

 - **Network Scanning**: Scan for hosts on a specified network range.
-- **Target and Gateway Selection**: Easily select a target and gateway IP from discovered devices or manually enter a gateway IP. gatewayip is your router ipaddress
+- **Target and Gateway Selection**: Easily select a target and gateway IP from discovered devices or manually enter a gateway IP. gateway ip is your router ipaddress

 - **ARP Poisoning**: Perform ARP poisoning to initiate a MITM attack.
 - **Packet Analysis with Wireshark**: Use Wireshark to capture and analyze network traffic.